 - project management.

-- usually work full time and often work evenings and weekends, or may be on call
+- usually work full time and often work evenings, weekends and on call

-- work in offices in conditions that may be stressful because they sometimes work to strict deadlines
+- work in offices in conditions that may be stressful when working to strict deadlines

 - may travel locally or overseas to meet clients.

-To become a network administrator you usually need a diploma or degree in networking, systems administration, computer science or information systems.
+- a diploma or degree in networking, systems administration, computer science or information systems

-Network administrators gain many skills on the job and may attend a wide range of courses to update their knowledge and skills.
+Network administrators gain skills on the job and may attend courses to update their knowledge and skills.

 Network administrators need to be: